 As a student seeking a Master of Science degree in the field of counseling, you will be able to choose from three different majors, including:

-The JBU Counseling Program recognizes that today's counseling professionals have multifaceted opportunities requiring multiple training specialties; therefore, additional emphases are offered for each major area of study.
-These emphases include Marriage and Family Therapy, Clinical Mental Health Counseling, Play Therapy and School Counseling.
-Students seeking multiple emphases must complete the course requirements of their major degree plan and each of the course requirements specific to fulfilling any additional emphases.
+he JBU Counseling Program recognizes that today's counseling professionals have multifaceted opportunities requiring multiple training specialties; therefore,students can earn a degree in more than one major area of study.
+Students seeking multiple majors must complete the course requirements of each major.

 All graduate counseling students must complete an internship toward the end of their studies and many do so through JBU's CARE Clinic.
 The CARE Clinic provides excellent internship opportunities for those pursuing an major in Clinical Mental Health Counseling, Marriage and Family Therapy, or the Marriage and Family with an emphasis in Clinical Mental Health Counseling.
 Not only do counseling students grow and learn through an internship with the CARE Clinic, they also get to take part in the clinic's mission to provide accessible and affordable counseling to the community.